 The following topic describes disaster recovery in non-global zone.

-To restore global zone data, follow the procedure at AIX, HP-UX, Linux, and Solaris clients on page 78.
+To restore global zone data, follow the procedure at AIX, HP-UX, Linux, and Solaris clients.

 To perform disaster recovery of the entire non-global zone, use one of the two procedures that follow: